 - Administration - local subcutaneous injection to skin, subconjunctival injection, sub-Tenon injection (see below), peribulbar and retrobulbar injections.
 The latter two carry a greater risk of adverse effects and are not commonly used.
 Maximal arterial plasma concentrations vary with each drug: using longer-acting drugs is preferable to repeated injections.
-Do not inject into traumatised or inflamed tissues as this increases the likelihood of systemic absorption and adverse effects.
+The drugs should not be injected into traumatised or inflamed tissues, as this increases the likelihood of systemic absorption and adverse effects.

 - Ocular side-effects - none from the drug if correctly administered.
-Peri- and retro-bulbar injections are trickier and can result in retrobulbar haemorrhage, globe puncture, optic nerve damage, muscle palsy and seventh cranial nerve complications.
+Peribulbar and retrobulbar injections are trickier and can result in retrobulbar haemorrhage, globe puncture, optic nerve damage, muscle palsy and seventh cranial nerve complications.

 Choice of anaesthetic in ocular surgery

 The choice of anaesthetic in ocular surgery depends on the procedure, the patient and, to a lesser extent, the surgeon's preference.
 There are office-based tests that can help evaluate the suitability of a given patient for local anaesthesia - these are best carried out by the operating surgeon.
 There are wide variations in practice across the UK.

 With any operation, the initial choice is between a general anaesthetic (GA) and LA.
 LA is used in 95% of cataract operations in the UK.
 When the decision is made to use an LA, the choice is between an injected anaesthesia and drops.

 GA is generally considered most appropriate for children and younger cataract patients.
 GA is also normally offered in trauma cases and to patients who will have trouble keeping still because of, for example, significant tremor or confusion or distress.

 Injected local anaesthetic